giorgi-g/brayn/README.md

 	> - SPECS **All of the test files for Javascript must be stored under tests/Javascript folder with the extension spec.js.
 Otherwise you can reconfigure package.json 'npm test' command => 'scripts' : { 'test' }.
 	> - Run **npm update if the modules will not be installed.
 But still current packages include the latest versions...
 	Permissions Documentation
+	> - Run **npm run watch to automatically compile your asset changes
+	> - Run **npm run watch:lint to see the code standard notification according to ./eslintrc.js config.

 	https://github.com/spatie/laravel-permission